sstorie/presentation-0-60-with-angular2-and-visual-studio/README.md

 TODO - I will post a link here once the talk is complete.

+## The slides

+This is not a slide heavy talk, so there isn't much available, but the few slides I do have are [available here](slides) or via [Google Docs](https://docs.google.com/presentation/d/1HSwWHnjqRyLL9h5MfhrFqFVKwmhh3zbJIJMApKtv_-4/pub?start=false&loop=false&delayms=3000).

 ## Explanation of this repository

 This repository contains the presentation and the source code for the example I use during the talk.
 This repo has been tagged with multiple steps to make it easy to walk through the progress yourself.
 Here's an outline of the available tags: